+that's true, as we see here."
 The D1-9000 document is becoming a recognised practical standard for quality throughout the Aerospace industry worldwide and has gradually accumulated a following outside of this sphere.
-The standard does not introduce any new aspects of quality control. what it does is to lay out. in an understandable way, means of monitoring and improving the process.
+The standard does not introduce any new aspects of quality control, what it does is to lay out, in an understandable way. means of monitoring and improving the process.
 The accompanying photograph shows John Brian, Divisional Managing Director, receiving the award from (right) Larry Watson of the Boeing office in London, accompanied by Stan Nicholson, Product Assurance Executive.

-10 DOWNING STREET LONDON SWIA 2AA 30 March 1993 THEPRIMEMINIST The Hr.
-Dickiaron, Thank you for allowing me to make such a fascinating visit to your company last Friday.
-It is so encouraging to see how the company is competing so successfully, despite the evident difficulties of the sector.
-I was particularly struck by the very warm welcome I received from your staff, which made for a lovely start to the day.
-I shall treasure the crystal head-up display as a striking reminder of my visit.
-Finally I should be grateful if you could pass on my thanks to all those involved in the arrangements for my visit.
-IL P Derek Dickinson Esq Gec-Marconi News from Rochester AVIONICS Rochester GEORGE'S TWENTY-ONE THE 'Wonderful Years' Every Kidney Transplant is a Gift of Life George Graham has celebrated and given thanks for 21 years of life - at the age of 46.
+GEC-Marconi

+AVIONICS

+News from Rochester

+GEORGE'S TWENTY-ONE 'Wonderful Years'

+Every Kidney Transplant is a Gift of Life

+George Graham has celebrated and given thanks for 21 years of life - at the age of 46.

 When he joined the Company in 1969, George was undergoing Kidney dialysis found necessary following his collapse in an Old Anchorians rugby match, where he was a very useful prop forward.
 The 3-day weeks he was able to work ended when, in 1972, he underwent one of the first Kidney transplants in the early days of the treatment.
 After his remarkable recovery George became a stalwart of ADD, apart from 5 years in ATED.
 He is now a Project Controller.

 One of the secrets of George's continued well-being since the major surgery has been the years of expert care by his wife Sandra.
 She was a ward sister at the London Hospital where he went for the months on the Kidney machine and his transplant.
 Following their marriage, which had already been arranged before the operation, his now teen-age daughters Fiona and Alison were born.

-For the gift of these 21 vears, George arranged a thanksgiving service at his local church, attended by many of the people who have cared for him including the renal consultant - and a Surrey man who was in the next bed and had his own successful transplant weeks later.
+For the gift of these 21 years, George arranged a thanksgiving service at his local church, attended by many of the people who have cared for him including the renal consultant - and a Surrey man who was in the next bed and had his own successful transplant weeks later.
 "The doctors modestly describe me as a good statistic", said